Ehsanmelm/Django-Blood-Bank/README.md

 This is a Blood bank project that implemented by DRF

 ## Donor
-> -Donor can create account by providing basic details.
+- Donor can create account by providing basic details.
 > -After Login, Donor can donate blood, After approval from admin only, blood will be added to blood stock.
 > -Donor can see their donation history with status (Pending, Accept, Denied).
 > -Donor can see their blood request history with status.